Todos Santos Baja

 Todos Santos lies halfway between La Paz and Cabo San Lucas (approx. 1 hour from each, by car) almost directly on the Tropic of Cancer.
 The outlying edges of Todos Santos touch the shores of the Pacific Ocean but the main part of town is inland, a few miles away from the water.

 Todos Santos was once known as the sugar cane capital of Baja, supporting up to eight sugar processing mills.
-Today, the main products of Todos Santos are tourism, art, real estate, locally-made home decor, (even locally-made furniture) delicious fruit and organic vegetables (though not necessarily in that order).
-The delicious mangos, avocados, chilies and organic vegetables grown in the area are mostly for export, but there always seems to be a plentiful supply for local consumption.
+Today, the main products of Todos Santos are tourism, art, real estate, locally-made home decor, (even locally-made furniture) delicious fruit, and organic vegetables (though not necessarily in that order).
+The delicious mangos, avocados, chilies, and organic vegetables that are grown in the area are mostly for export, but there always seems to be a plentiful supply for local consumption.

 Todos Santos is best known as an artist’s colony, which is not a bad thing.
-There are an abundance of art galleries in and around town, and there are even a few that offer some very nice original art at reasonable prices.
-There are also few high-end galleries with prices that will shock many visitors.
-But, there is much more to this small town than just art galleries, restaurants, lush vegetation and local handicraft.
+There is an abundance of art galleries in and around town, and there are even a few that offer some very nice original art at reasonable prices.
+There are also a few high-end galleries with prices that will shock many visitors.
+But, there is much more to this small town than just art galleries, restaurants, lush vegetation, and local handicraft.

 Todos Santos is still very small, by anyone’s standards, but the town is definitely in growth mode.
 Accommodations have steadily improved and many people are forgoing (completely) the lively and busier tourist areas of Los Cabos and La Paz to enjoy the peace and tranquility that Todos Santos has to offer.
 Many tourists first discover Todos Santos on day tours from Los Cabos or La Paz, with many of those vowing to return on a later vacation.

-The Todos Santos cultural center, located in the town center, often features displays of local art, handicrafts and interesting local history.
+The Todos Santos cultural center, located in the town center, often features displays of local art, handicrafts, and interesting local history.
 Todos Santos plays host to a popular art festival in late January, featuring (of course) local artists and an annual film festival in March is just preparing for its eighth successful event.
-There is also a well organized tour of historical homes usually held in late February and, of course the local presentation of the traditional festival, celebrated mid-October.
-These local presentations are complemented by numerous local seminars, book groups and workshops, with far reaching subjects, that are ever present in this town with a very active local community.
+There is also a well-organized tour of historical homes usually held in late February and, of course, the local presentation of the traditional festival celebrated in mid-October.
+These local presentations are complemented by numerous local seminars, book groups, and workshops, with far-reaching subjects, that are ever-present in this town with a very active local community.